-To be invisible in the crowd is not enough to dress anonymously, it has the same importance the postures and facial expressions (especially the eyes).
+- To be invisible in the crowd is not enough to dress anonymously, it has the same importance the postures and our facial expressions that we assume

 - If the scenario consent it, let’s keep walking, a standing still person automatically focuses attention

-- Never try to hide our face, our mouth or worst our eyes (with neither hands, nor with clothing out of place)
+- Let’s never try to hide our face, our mouth or worst our eyes (with neither hands nor with clothing out of place)

-- Let’s hide athleticism, spatial intelligence and reflexes (better to appear a little clumsy and slow moving but without being caricatures)
+- Let’s hide our eventual capabilities (athleticism, spatial intelligence, reflexes, etc.), better to appear a little clumsy and slow (but without being caricatures)

 - We must not talk with anyone (talking people are analyzed thoroughly and hardly forgot, unless it is absolutely necessary to demonstrate that we are doing something)

 - We do not have to walk too near other people, we do not have to exit from their viewing area (the opposite of an ambush, no blind spots, do not stay behind shoulders, etc.)

-- Let’s look at everything is unusual as a normal person (strange people, flashing things, etc.)
+- Let’s look at everything is unusual as a normal person does (strange people, flashing things, etc.)

-- Do not attract attention or even to make eye contact with those who stay on the road we travel (sellers, beggars, etc.)
+- Let’s do not attract the attention or even make eye contact with those who stay on the road we travel (sellers, beggars, etc.)

 - As a general rule, we never have to look anyone in the eyes (to look eyes or faces is a gesture that is always noticed and turn on the observer attention)

-- Do not look at a target more than 2 seconds (after this, let’s rotate slowly our eyes of a very few degrees to the left or to the right, the neck stand still in the same position)
+- Let’s do not look at a target for more than 2 seconds (after this, let’s rotate slowly our eyes of a very few degrees, 10-15° to the left or to the right, the neck stand still in the same position)

-As with recitation it take much exercise to get a credible result (it is not easy to simulate to be natural) but it can help filming us (both to draw inspiration from everyday life, both to review and correct errors).
+As for recitation, it takes much exercise to get a credible result (it is absolutely not easy to simulate to be natural) but it can help to film us (both to draw inspiration, both to review and correct our errors).